If there are libraries needed on the container, it is recommended to write a Dockerfile and build the image.

 This section covers several topics specific to the installation of R packages into Docker containers.

-Users can also preserve changes to Docker images that they have modified interactively using the docker commit
+Users can also preserve changes to Docker images that they have modified interactively using the docker commit mechanism.

 While this is sometimes convenient, we encourage users to consider writing Dockerfiles instead whenever possible, as this creates a more transparent and reproducible mechanism to accomplish the same thing.